 Mom’s Question:

-I agree that 6 hours seems like quite a long time for a toddler to hold his urine, especially during the daytime.
+I understand your concern—it’s natural to worry when something seems off with your little one.
+Six hours does seem like quite a long time for a toddler to hold his urine, especially during the day.
 However, if the diaper remained dry overnight, and he did not wake to feed, this may be completely normal.
+Take a look at the different possible reasons listed in this article and compare them with your child’s situation.
+Hopefully, this will help you decide whether to call the doctor or rest assured.

 Generally, a toddler “should go” every two to three hours.